 - Obtain The Names Of Witnesses

-Although the police should have the names of witnesses, it is better to get the names yourself.
+Although the police should have the names of witnesses, it is better to get them yourself.
 Ask for names, personal phone numbers, and email addresses.

 What Not To Do After A Work-Related Car Accident